micro-manager/micro-manager.github.io/_pages/Zaber.md

 There are several ways to control the position of the stage:

 -   Stage Control Plugin
--   Mouse Movement (click and drag in Snap/Live Window)
+-   Mouse movement (click and drag in Snap/Live Window)
--   Filter Wheel Presets
+-   Property presets
 -   Using the manual adjustment knobs on the controller

 Adjust the speed and acceleration of each device through the *Tools &gt;